 South Point is a very small village located in the state of Ohio.
 With a population of 3,874 people and two constituent neighborhoods, South Point is the 306th largest community in Ohio.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, South Point is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, South Point is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in South Point who work in office and administrative support (10.07%), healthcare (10.02%), and teaching (9.96%).

 As is often the case in a small village, South Point doesn't have a public transportation system that people use for their commute.

-The percentage of adults in South Point who are college-educated is close to the national average for all communities of 21.84%: 20.28% of the adults in South Point have a bachelor's degree or advanced degree.
+The education level of South Point citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.28% of adults 25 and older in South Point have a college degree.

 The per capita income in South Point in 2010 was $29,332, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $117,328 for a family of four.
 However, South Point contains both very wealthy and poor people as well.

 The people who call South Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Point residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in South Point include Irish, German, English, European, and Scots-Irish.

 The most common language spoken in South Point is English.
 Other important languages spoken here include Italian and Polish.